SAVE $40 off $800+

 This book is of interest to those who study environmental economics, agricultural economics and sustainable development.
 It is also suitable for those in the renewable energy sector, with a particular focus on biofuel sustainability.

-Unlike Amazon and other retailers who may also offer The Economics of Biofuels (The impact of EU bioenergy policy on agricultural markets and land grabbing in Africa) - 9781138611429 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Economics of Biofuels (The impact of EU bioenergy policy on agricultural markets and land grabbing in Africa) - 9781138611429, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details